madnerdTRASH/mytube/README.md

 --> create_channel joueurdugrenier

-It will then create a directory with an index.html
+It will then create a directory with an index.html and download the last video (it will then query the channel every 5 minutes and download every new videos on it)

 Troubleshooting
 ====